splunk/public-o11y-docs/infrastructure/use-navigators.rst

 View metadata in the navigator sidebar
 ---------------------------------------------------

 In table or heat map view, click on a single instance to display the navigator sidebar.
-The :guilabel:`About this \<Instance_Type\>` panel displays the tags and metadata associated with the instance.
+The :guilabel:`About this \<Entity_Type\>` panel displays the tags and metadata associated with the instance.

 View data links
 =================